 New category of “Sensitive Personal Information”

 The CPRA introduces a new category of personal information denoted as “sensitive personal information.”
-This category counts many data elements such as a consumer’s identification numbers (e.g., driver’s license numbers, Social Security number, etc.), account log-in credentials, precise geolocation, racial and ethnic information, financial information, personal communications, biometric data, genetic data, health information, and information about sex life or sexual orientation.
+This category counts many data elements such as a consumer’s identification numbers (e.g., driver’s license numbers, Social Security number, etc.), account log-in credentials, precise geolocation, racial and ethnic information, financial information, personal communications, biometric data, genetic data, health information, and information about sexual orientation.

 Enhanced consumer rights